beiciliang/aws-bootcamp-cruddur-2023/journal/week9.md

 Create a branch named `prod`, which will be used for AWS CodeBuild and CodePipeline later.

 At AWS ECS, update desired tasks in the service to 1, if this was set to 0 before.

+Before this week, if our backend is updated and needed to be deployed into production, we need to run `./bin/backend/build`, `./bin/backend/push`, and `./bin/backend/deploy`.
+With the following setup, this can be done in a CI/CD fashion.

 ## AWS CodeBuild